robvclarke/Portfolio-2-Javascript/README.md

 ![Graphics](/assets/images/graphics.png)

-One of my key learnings from the first portfolio project was the practicality of designing mobile first so I began with the homepage, main quiz page,and about page, a game over page and a quiz completed page.
+I designed the screens in Figma.
+One of my key learnings from the first portfolio project was the practicality of designing mobile first in particular when you are going to be the one developing the site so I began with the homepage, main quiz page,and about page, a game over page and a quiz completed page.

 ![Mobile Screens](/assets/images/mobile_screens.png)